 They are made from 100 percent polyester, which is one of the best materials for soundproofing purposes and they also come with an optional, removable middle layer.
 When used, this layer can help to increase the soundproofing potential.

 The ability to remove the middle layer allows you to experiment with different levels of insulation, taking into account any need to block out light, cold and heat too.

-The curtains perform especially well when blocking out car horns, background noises, and outdoor wildlife, but construction noise and louder sounds may get through.
+The curtains performed especially well when blocking out car horns, background noises, and outdoor wildlife, but construction noises and louder sounds were able to get through.

 Made from 100 percent polyester, these WONTEX 100% Thermal Blackout Curtains are heavy and, as a result, effective for blocking out annoying outdoor sounds, such as passing traffic, wildlife and people walking past your house.

 As a result, they can be ideal for creating a soundproof environment for recording or playing music.

 In addition to functioning as sound absorbing curtains, they are also able to block out light and reduce energy usage by keeping your home warm in the winter months.